 With this website you can easily transcribe the podcast from audio to blogposts.
 This is even super easy as you don’t need additional content.
 Just publish the article version of your podcast.

 If you make research you will discover that top podcasters are using this singular method to leverage on the audiences that love reading just articles.

-5 of the Best Free Podcast Hosting Services for Beginners of 2020
+5 of the Top Podcast Hosting Services for Beginners of 2022